iandouglas/ini-to-cardcannon/_output/little_shop/stories.md

 An order is created in the system, which has a status of "pending" I am taken to my orders page ("/profile")
-I see a flash message telling me my order was created I see my new order listed on my profile page
+I see a flash message telling me my order was created I see my new order listed on my profile orders page
+My cart is now empty
 ```

 ---

 ## User Order Show Page
-The show page for an order will be shared between users, merchants and admins.
+The show page template for an order can be shared between users, merchants and admins to DRY up our presentation logic.
+They will operate through separate controllers, though.

 ### User Control
 - Users can cancel an order if at least one item in the order is NOT yet fulfilled